-Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
-Eastern Time the day before the cut-off date or meeting date.
+VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
+Eastern Time on June 24, 2024.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL

-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-UR RECORD THIS PROXY CARD IS VALID ONL Y WHEN SIGNED AND DATED.
-DETACH AF ID RETUR N THIS PC ORTION ON THE BOAI RMACEUTICALS INC. RD OF DIRECTORS RECOMMEND A 2, 3 AND 4.
-VOTE "FOR" - \neg Vot e on D Directors - 1 1.
-ELEC CTION OF DIRECTORS Non ninees: For Withhold Vote on Proposals For Withhold 1a.
-Dr. Khalid Islam 0 0 APPOINTMENT OF AUDITORS Appointment of Haskell & White LLP as the auditors o the Corporation for the ensuing year and authorizing the 0 1b.
-Mr. Adrian Haigh 0 0 directors of the Corporation to fix their remuneration.
-3. EXECUTIVE COMPENSATION For Against Abstain 1c.
-Mr. Chris A. Rallis 0 0 To vote, on an advisory (non-binding) basis, on the compensation of the Corporation's named executive officers.
-0 0 0 1d.
-Dr. Marco Brughera 0 0 1e.
-Dr. Jodi Cook 0 0 T 1f.
-Mr. Rostislav Raykov 0 0 The shares represented by this proxy when properly executer will be voted in the manner directed herein by the undersigner Shareholder(s).
-If no direction is made, this proxy will be voted FOR items 1, 2, 3 and 4.
-If any other matters properly come before the meeting, this proxy confers discretionary authority in respect of such matters.
-1 pers onally. n exactly as your name(s) appear(s) h tor, or other fiduciary, please give full .
-All holders must sign.
-If a corporatior ship name by authorized officer. ereon.
-When signing as atto I title as such.
-Joint owners si n or partnership, please sign i rney, executor, hould each sign in full corporate 1
+THIS FROXT CARD IS VALID ONE WHEN SIGNED AND DATED.
+RMACEUTICALS INC. TEMS 1, 2 RD OF DIRECTORS RECOMMEND A 2 AND 3.
+VOTE "FOR" ote on D birectors - 1 .
+ELEC TION OF DIRECTORS Non ninees: For Withhold Vote on Proposals For Withho 1a.
+Dr. Khalid Islam 0 0 APPOINTMENT OF AUDITORS Appointment of Haskell & White LLP as the auditors the Corporation for the year ending December 31, 20 24 0 1b.
+Mr. Chris A. Rallis 0 0 and authorizing the directors of the Corporation to their remuneration.
+For Against Abstair 1c.
+Dr. Marco Brughera 0 0 EXECUTIVE COMPENSATION To vote, on an advisory (non-binding) basis, on the O 0 0 1d.
+Dr. Jodi Cook 0 0 compensation of the Corporation's named executi officers. ive 1e.
+Mr. Rostislav Raykov 0 0 The shares represented by this proxy when properly execu will be voted in the manner directed herein by the undersign Shareholder(s).
+If no direction is made, this proxy was be voted FOR the election of the nominees named Proposal 1 and FOR Proposals 2 and 3.
+If any ot matters properly come before the meeting, this proxy confidiscretionary authority in respect of such matters. in ner